 Leucine is an essential amino acid.
 You've probably heard that phrase before, here's what it means.
-There are at least 8 amino acids that our bodies have to get from outside sources.
-They're called "essential" because we can't make them and we can't live without them.
+There are at least eight amino acids that our bodies have to get from outside sources.
+They're called "essential" because we can't make them, and we can't live without them.

 Protein is made up of amino acids.
 Our bodies need protein and the amino acids it's made from to build muscle and survive.

 That means whenever we eat foods with all the essential amino acids in them, we’re getting a little leucine.
 We also get some leucine in any protein supplement that says it includes "all the essential amino acids."

 Does it occur naturally in the body?